TranslatorSRI/Plater/README.md

 ### Provenance
 ------------
-By setting `PROVENANCE_TAG` environment variable to something like `infores:automat.ctd` , edges will contain provenance information on edges and nodes.
+By setting `PROVENANCE_TAG` environment variable to something like `infores:automat.ctd` , PLATER will return provenance information on edges and nodes.

 ## Installation